Tokyopop: Resignations and layoffs

 In February 2011, the president and chief operating officer, John Parker, resigned from the company and took the position of vice president of business development for Diamond.
 This came shortly after Diamond became Tokyopop's new distributor, taking the business from HarperCollins.
 Tokyopop did not name a replacement for Parker.
 Parker's departure left only three remaining executives: the founder and CEO, Stuart Levy; Publisher, Mike Kiley; and Vice President of Inventory, Victor Chin.

 On March 1, Tokyopop continued to lay off workers, removing many high-profile employees such as long-time manga editors Lilian Diaz-Przyhyl and Troy Lewter.
 Tokyopop's management also eliminated the position of director of sales operations.
-In an interview with ICv2, Stuart Levy revealed that the layoffs were due to Borders Group, Tokyopop's largest customer, filing bankruptcy in March 2011, no longer carrying Tokyopop stock, and not paying debts that the company owed to Tokyopop.
+In an interview with ICv2, Stuart Levy revealed that the layoffs were due to Borders, Tokyopop's largest customer, filing bankruptcy in March 2011, no longer carrying Tokyopop stock, and not paying debts that the company owed to Tokyopop.

 North American publishing shutdown

-On April 15, 2011, Tokyopop announced that it would close its Los Angeles, CA–based North American publishing operations on May 31, 2011.
+On April 15, 2011, Tokyopop announced that it would close its Los Angeles, California–based North American publishing operations on May 31, 2011.
 According to the release, Tokyopop's film and television projects, as well as European publishing operations and global rights sales, would not be closing.
 The UK branch would cease to operate after May 31 due to their reliance on the importing of the North American branch's product.
 Stuart Levy, Tokyopop's founder, released a personal statement reaffirming Tokyopop's role in introducing manga to the mainstream North American audience and thanking fans, creators, and employees for their dedication.
 On May 24, Tokyopop stated that the manga they licensed would revert to their original owners, who may license the titles to other companies.